Can LLMs Beat Classical Hyperparameter Optimization Algorithms? A Study on autoresearch: Results

 Karpathy Agent (Code), which directly edits training source code rather than operating in the fixed search space, is the only pure LLM method competitive with classical approaches.
 Given the simplicity of the setup and the use of a self-hosted open-weight model (Qwen3.5-27B), the gap to classical methods is smaller than one might expect.

+Scaling the LLM does not consistently close the gap.
+Comparisons with Gemini 2.5 Flash~\citep{comanici2025gemini} and Gemini 3.1 Flash-Lite~\citep{google2026gemini31} as the LLM optimizer (\Cref{sec:gemini}) show no improvement over Qwen3.5-27B.
+Gemini 3.1 Flash-Lite fails to generate valid code in 87--94\% of trials for unconstrained editing, but performs comparably to Qwen3.5-0.8B in the fixed search space, confirming that code editing is where model capability matters most.
+Gemini 3.1 Pro Preview (\Cref{fig:frontier_main}) is competitive with Qwen3.5-27B for both unconstrained code editing (0.9826 vs 0.9814) and \centaur (0.9767 vs 0.9763), with lower OOM rates for code editing (3\% vs 12\%), but does not close the gap to the best classical methods.
+Claude Opus 4.6~\citep{anthropic2026opus} narrows the gap for code editing to 0.9770${\pm}$0.0027 (vs 0.9814 with Qwen3.5-27B), making it competitive with CMA-ES (0.9785), but still falls short of TPE (0.9768${\pm}$0.0019).
+Frontier model capability also shows up in the OOM rate (\Cref{tab:diversity}): Karpathy Agent (Code)'s failure rate drops sharply with LLM capability (19\% for 0.8B, 12\% for 27B, 3\% for Gemini 3.1 Pro, 5\% for Opus 4.6), whereas \centaur's stays in a narrow range (13\%--20\%) across model choices.
+This indicates that for pure code editing, LLM capability directly controls memory-awareness of generated code, while for the hybrid \centaur the CMA-ES side dominates OOM behavior.
+For pure LLM code editing, scaling the model helps but does not surpass the best classical methods.

 Scaling the LLM from 0.8B to 27B is essential for unconstrained code editing but provides no advantage for fixed-HP optimization, as can be seen in \Cref{fig:modelsize}: 0.8B is insufficient for unconstrained code editing (Karpathy Agent Code: 0.9910 vs 0.9814 with 27B), while fixed-HP methods saw no benefit from scaling (Karpathy Agent 14 HPs: 0.9904 vs 0.9908).
 All LLM methods in \Cref{fig:convergence,fig:modelsize} used open-weight Qwen3.5.
-Preliminary comparisons with Gemini 2.5 Flash~\citep{comanici2025gemini} and Gemini 3.1 Flash-Lite~\citep{google2026gemini31} as the LLM optimizer (\Cref{sec:gemini}) show no improvement over Qwen3.5-27B.
-Gemini 3.1 Flash-Lite fails to generate valid code in 87--94\% of trials for unconstrained editing, but performs comparably to Qwen3.5-0.8B in the fixed search space, confirming that code editing is where model capability matters most.
-Gemini 3.1 Pro Preview (\Cref{fig:gemini_frontier_main}) is competitive with Qwen3.5-27B for both unconstrained code editing and \centaur, with lower OOM rates for code editing (5\% vs 12\%), but does not close the gap to the best classical methods.
-Gemini 3.1 Pro Preview results are based on a single seed; with the frontier models tested so far, we do not see evidence that simply scaling the LLM optimizer shifts the balance in favor of LLM-based approaches.